What is a letter of intent when buying a business in Switzerland?

 Conclusion: A key but non-binding step

-In summary, the letter of intent remains a key tool to structure and facilitate negotiations during a business purchase in Switzerland.
-Although it is not legally binding, it sets the foundations for the next steps.
+In summary, the letter of intent remains a key tool for structuring and facilitating negotiations during a business purchase in Switzerland.
+While not legally binding, it lays the foundation for the next steps.
 These steps include due diligence and signing the final agreement.
 However, it should not be taken lightly.
-Professional support is essential to maximize its benefits and minimize the risks.
+Professional guidance is essential to maximize its benefits and minimize its risks.

 If you are considering a business acquisition in Switzerland, make sure your letter of intent is carefully drafted.
-It could be the difference between a successful transaction and a failed project.
+This could mean the difference between a successful transaction and a failed project.